VAVi SPORT & SOCIAL CLUB OFFICIAL ADULT KICKBALL RULES

 5. EQUIPMENT: Played with a regulation 10” big red playground ball.
 Players must wear their VAVi team shirts.
 NO METAL SPIKES ALLOWED.

-6. INNINGS: A regulation game is 7 innings or 50 minutes, whichever comes first.
+6. INNINGS: A regulation game is 6 innings or 50 minutes, whichever comes first.
+There is a 5 run limit per inning except in the last inning where no limit exists.

 8. COED RULES: 10 fielders (8 min), 6 men (6 max), 4 women (3 min)